Informed Consent to Participants in Maryland's National Diabetes Prevention Program Grant - 5/16/17

 As a member of either the Amerigroup, MedStar Family Choice, Jai Medical Systems, or Priority Partners Medicaid managed care organization (MCO), you are invited to take part in a diabetes prevention program.
-This diabetes prevention program is supported by a grant received by the Maryland Department of Health and Mental Hygiene.
+This diabetes prevention program is supported by a grant received by the Maryland Department of Health.
 You (i.e. the member) are invited to ask questions and to take part in this diabetes prevention program and its evaluation at no cost to you.

 As a volunteer participant in this Program, your MCO will receive and look at information about you collected during your involvement in the diabetes prevention program, as well as insurance claims and other information about past use of health services.

 Your MCO will share information collected about you during your participation in this program, with a professional evaluation team.
 This information includes the number of sessions you attended, your starting and ending height and weight, the number of physical activity minutes you have completed, along with your age, race, and gender.
 This team is contracted to look at the benefits and costs of this diabetes prevention program.
 Your information will be shared in a confidential way so that no one outside the team will be able to know that it is your personal health information, and your privacy will be protected.
 The information collected during your participation in this program will not be integrated into your health record maintained by your MCO.

 At the beginning and at the end of your participation in the diabetes prevention program, a member of this evaluation team may contact you by phone to ask how you feel about it.
 Therefore, your name, phone number, and address will be collected and shared with this evaluation team.
 Before the first call, the evaluation team may send you a letter with $2 to encourage your participation in the upcoming phone survey.
 This letter will also include a phone number to call if you wish to contact them before they call you.
 If you are selected to participate, you will receive a $30 VISA prepaid gift card each time if you complete a phone survey, for a maximum of $60.